aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/chart-formatting-and-animation/animating-categories-elements/_index.md

 ### Where can I access more detailed documentation for Aspose.Slides for .NET?

-You can find comprehensive documentation and examples on the official Aspose.Slides for .NET documentation page: [here](https://reference.aspose.com/slides/net).
+You can find comprehensive documentation and examples on the  Aspose.Slides for .NET documentation page: [here](https://reference.aspose.com/slides/net).

 ### Can I animate multiple categories at once?